magpie-ea/magpie-site/getting-started/deployment.markdown

   - Although the Docker app on Windows and Mac asks for login credentials to Docker Hub, they are not needed for local deployment .
 You can proceed without creating any Docker account/logging in.
   - Linux users would need to install `docker-compose` separately.
 See relevant instructions at https://docs.docker.com/compose/install/.

 2. Ensure you have [Git](https://git-scm.com/downloads) installed.
-Clone the server repo with `git clone https://github.com/b-a-b-e/ProComPrag.git` or `git clone git@github.com:ProComPrag/ProComPrag.git`.
+Clone [the server repo](https://github.com/b-a-b-e/ProComPrag) with `git clone https://github.com/b-a-b-e/ProComPrag.git` or `git clone git@github.com:b-a-b-e/ProComPrag.git`.

 3. Open a terminal (e.g., the Terminal app on MacOS or cmd.exe on Windows), `cd` into the project directory just cloned via git.